 In certain cases, a detox diet is combined with lifestyle modifications that are intended to promote the flushing of toxins from the body.
 Hot bath and exercise will likely be recommended to intensify sweating, one more way believed to decontaminate the body of certain chemicals.

 There are a number of different detox diets.
 Virtually all adhere to a design of very-low-calorie fasting with the inclusion of small amounts of fresh fruits, vegetables, water, and different supplements.
 Certain diets advise using herbal plants, capsules, powders, enemas, and other types of intestinal and colon cleansing.
 Systems are different and often include products which are only available on the author’s blog or website.

 The main concept of detox diets and the selling of confusing items demands attention.
 Detox diets target the weakness of dieters with fear methods yet at the same time making money by selling products that are unnecessary and potentially harmful.

 Most detox diet can help you lose weight since they are low in calories.
 These fad diets are simply easy fix and not advised for weight loss by certified dietitians.

 If you substantially reduce your calorie consumption, you will lose weight.
 But this process can also lead to all sorts of health issues, including muscle loss.
-And when you start fasting, your body switches into conservation mode, and burning calories gradually over time.
+And when you start fasting, your body switches into conservation mode and burning calories gradually over time.

-Do not forget that the first thing you will lose in a detox diet is fluid or your water weight not calories, not fats.
+Do not forget that the first thing you will lose in a detox diet is fluid or your water weight, not calories, not fats.
 So when you return to normal diet, any lost weight generally reappears.
-Not only do most dieters reap the lost weight back from a fast, they have a tendency to gain some extra weight because a sluggish metabolism.
+Not only do most dieters reap the lost weight back from a fast, they have a tendency to gain some extra weight because of a sluggish metabolism.